ingig/code-narrator/docs/src/documentation/plugins/builders/BaseBuilder.ts.md

   - [generateDocumentationAndCache](#generatedocumentationandcache)
   - [hasChanged](#haschanged)

-## Class Description
+## Class Definition

-The `BaseBuilder` class is an abstract class that provides the basic structure and methods for Builder plugins.
-It includes the following properties:
+The `BaseBuilder` class is defined as an abstract class with the following properties:

 - `openAIRepository`: An instance of the `OpenAIRepository` class.
 - `generator`: A string representing the generator used by the Builder plugin.
 - `config`: An instance of the `ICodeNarratorConfig` interface.

+The constructor takes a single parameter, `generator`, which is a string representing the generator used by the Builder plugin.

 ## Methods